bashandd/we-server-mmr/site/content/products/_index.md

 image: /img/products-jumbotron.jpg
 heading: Welcome to We Serve
 description: >-
     Welcome to We Serve Charitable Foundation.
 We will know all the needs of people and we will provide our best service.
-Our People are always ready to help the people.
+Our People       arealways ready to help the people.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg